ZFarnworth/New_Scraper/README.md

 ## Usage

-Using the terminal or commandline, Navigate to the directory and run 'Node Scraper.js'.
+In the terminal or commandline, Navigate to the directory and run 'npm install' for all dependencies.

+Then run 'Node Scraper.js' to run the script.

+Run 'npm run test' in order to run tests using jest.

 ## General-Info